 Mini-Split vs. Space Heater

-Space heaters are much less expensive to buy but are typically reserved for heating a limited area or just one room.
-They also can be less energy efficient.
-In contrast to mini-splits, space heaters do not provide cooling.
-The biggest drawback for space heaters is the danger of fire.
-Industry experts say some 1,700 fires annually involve space heaters.
+Space heaters are much less expensive to buy but are typically used only for heating a small area or just one room.
+They also are often less energy efficient.
+In contrast to mini-splits, space heaters do not deliver cooling.
+The biggest drawback for space heaters is the risk of fire.
+Experts say some 1,700 fires annually involve space heaters.